draegtun/PerlX-QuoteOperator-URL/README.md

 You can also look for information at:

-- Github issues for bugs/sugs
+- Github issues and pull requests

     [https://github.com/draegtun/PerlX-QuoteOperator-URL/issues](https://github.com/draegtun/PerlX-QuoteOperator-URL/issues)